Yankeetown, Florida: Geography

-The approximate coordinates for the Town of Yankeetown is located in south central Levy County at (29.031155, –82.720104).
+The approximate coordinates for the Town of Yankeetown is located in south central Levy County.

 The outermost reaches of the town are located around the mouth of the Withlacoochee River and along the Gulf of Mexico.

 According to the United States Census Bureau, the town has a total area of 54.6 km2, of which 19.8 km2 is land and 34.8 km2, or 63.75%, is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Yankeetown has a humid subtropical climate zone (Cfa).